 Industrial/Organizational Psychology Students

-Chelsea Hightower is a third year Industrial/Organizational Psychology student working with Dr. Harman.
-She received her undergraduate degree in Psychology at the University of Central Florida and Master’s Degree in Clinical Psychology also at the University of Central Florida.
-Her research interests include job attitudes and emotions, workplace mistreatment and selection and training.
-Besides school, she enjoys attending boxing classes, seeking new food experiences and exploring Baton Rouge.
+Chelsea Hightower is a sixth-year Industrial/Organizational Psychology student working with Dr. Harman.
+She received her undergraduate degree in Psychology and a master’s degree in Clinical Psychology at the University of Central Florida.
+Her research interests include Diversity/Inclusion, Compensation/Pay Equity, and Organizational justice issues.
+Besides school, Chelsea has also worked in Affirmative Action Consulting and Human Resources.
+In her free time, Chelsea enjoys attending boxing classes, seeking new food experiences, and exploring New Orleans.

-Michael Hay is a second year graduate student in the Industrial/Organizational Psychology program.
-He received his undergraduate degree in psychology from CUNY Queens College.
-His research interests include individual and organizational decision making and adaptation.
-He hopes to one day work for the federal government as an I/O psychologist to help improve its decision making functions.
+Michael Hay is a fifth-year graduate student in the Industrial/Organizational Psychology program in Dr. Harman's lab.
+He received his undergraduate degree in psychology from CUNY Queens College and his research interests include individual and organizational decision-making.
+Michael is currently working as an industrial psychologist for USPS improving its selection programs.

 Commitment to Diversity

 We encourage applications from individuals with diverse racial, ethnic, and/or cultural backgrounds.
 Baton Rouge is a racially diverse city and our work in the greater Baton Rouge community allows us to provide clinical services to and conduct research with racially diverse individuals in our community.
 We take great pride in this diversity.
 Furthermore, our program is deeply committed to fostering a learning environment that supports cultural and individual differences and diversity.
 Additionally, “Diversity is fundamental to LSU's mission and the University is committed to creating and maintaining a living and learning environment that embraces individual difference.
 Cultural inclusion is of highest priority” (see entire LSU Diversity Statement)